-Risks Related to Ownership of Our Common Stock
+Risks Related to Ownership of Our Securities

-The market price of our common stock may be volatile, which could result in substantial losses for investors.
+The market price of our common stock may be volatile, which could result in substantial losses for our securityholders.

 The trading price of our common stock may be highly volatile and subject to wide fluctuations in response to various factors, some of which are beyond our control.
-In addition to those discussed in this "Risk Factors" section and elsewhere in this Quarterly Report on Form 10-Q, these factors include:
+These factors include:

-- results and timing of our preclinical studies and clinical trials and studies and trials of our competitors' products; - failure or discontinuation of any of our development programs; - issues in manufacturing our product candidates or future approved products; - regulatory developments or enforcement in the United States and foreign countries with respect to our product candidates or our competitors' products; - competition from existing products or new products that may emerge; - actual or anticipated changes in our growth rate relative to our competitors; - developments or disputes concerning patents or other proprietary rights; - introduction of technological innovations or new commercial products by us or our competitors; - announcements by us, our strategic partners or our competitors of significant acquisitions, strategic partnerships, joint ventures, or capital commitments; - actual or anticipated changes in estimates or recommendations by securities analysts, if any cover our common stock; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - public concern over our product candidates or any future approved products; - litigation; - future sales of our common stock by us, our insiders or our other stockholders; - share price and volume fluctuations attributable to inconsistent trading volume levels of our shares; - additions or departures of key personnel; - changes in the structure of health care payment systems in the United States or overseas; - failure of any of our product candidates, if approved, to achieve commercial success; - economic and other external factors or other disasters, crises or public health emergencies, such as the COVID-19 pandemic; - period-to-period fluctuations in our financial condition and results of operations, including the timing of receipt of any milestone or other payments under commercialization or licensing agreements; - announcements or expectations of additional financing efforts; - general market conditions and market conditions for biotechnology stocks; - overall fluctuations in U.S. equity markets; and - other factors that may be unanticipated or out of our control
+- results and timing of our preclinical studies and clinical trials and studies and trials of our competitors' products; - failure or discontinuation of any of our development programs; - issues in manufacturing our product candidates or future approved products; - regulatory developments or enforcement in the United States and foreign countries with respect to our product candidates or our competitors' products; - competition from existing products or new products that may emerge; - actual or anticipated changes in our growth rate relative to our competitors; - developments or disputes concerning patents or other proprietary rights; - introduction of technological innovations or new commercial products by us or our competitors; - announcements by us, our strategic partners or our competitors of significant acquisitions, strategic partnerships, joint ventures, or capital commitments; - actual or anticipated changes in estimates or recommendations by securities analysts, if any cover our common stock; - fluctuations in the valuation of companies perceived by investors to be comparable to us; - public concern over our product candidates or any future approved products; - litigation; - future sales of our common stock by us, our insiders or our other stockholders; - share price and volume fluctuations attributable to inconsistent trading volume levels of our shares; - additions or departures of key personnel; - changes in the structure of health care payment systems in the United States or overseas; - failure of any of our product candidates, if approved, to achieve commercial success; - economic and other external factors or other disasters, crises or public health emergencies, such as the COVID-19 pandemic; - period-to-period fluctuations in our financial condition and results of operations, including the timing of receipt of any milestone or other payments under commercialization or licensing agreements; - announcements or expectations of additional financing efforts; - general market conditions and market conditions for biotechnology stocks;

+- overall fluctuations in U.S. equity markets; and - other factors that may be unanticipated or out of our control